Finite-Function-Encoding Quantum States: Brute-force algorithms for LFP and bipartite LU classification

 Let us now take the single particle reduced density matrix $\rho_f$ and calculate the traces of its $2$-nd and $3$-rd power.
 We obtain

 where we used the shortened notation $R\omega_3(x):=\cos(2\pi x/3)$.

 Now, let us count how many different possible vectors $t_f$ there are in $d=3$.
 We see from Eq.~\eqref{eq:trrho23d3} that, since the function $R\omega_3$ is even in $x$, those expressions have several symmetries with respect to exchanging the numbers $(a,b,c,d)$.
 For example, the exchanges $a\leftrightarrow d$ leaves both expression invariant, as well as $b\leftrightarrow c$.
 The latter corresponds to just taking the transpose of $T_f$, while the former is connected with the complex conjugation of $T_f$.
 Thus, we can consider just the cases in which $a\geq d$ and $b\geq c$, which are just $36$ out of the total $81$.
+Also, the permutations $(a\leftrightarrow b, c \leftrightarrow d)$ and $(a\leftrightarrow c, b \leftrightarrow d)$ leave both expressions invariant.
+Note that these are just LFP operations on the $T_f$ matrix (i.e., swaps of two rows or columns).
+Due to these symmetries, we see that it is sufficient to scan just $21$ cases, of which only $6$ give different values of $\vec t_f$.
+Thus, we see that in total we have $6$ different LU classes in $d=3$.